Dorothy Henry Jordan

-Dr. Jordan is the founder of Camp Sunshine, a nonprofit organization offering year round recreational, educational, and supportive programming for children with cancer and their families in Georgia since 1983.
-She has received numerous local, state, and national awards for community service.
-Dr. Jordan has done clinical teaching at the Nell Hodgson Woodruff School of Nursing since 2011 and joined the faculty as an assistant clinical professor in 2014.
+Dr. Jordan is the founder of Camp Sunshine, a nonprofit organization offering year-round recreational, educational, and supportive programming for children with cancer and their families in Georgia since 1983.
 Dr. Jordan has a joint appointment at the Emory University School of Medicine in the department of Psychiatry and Behavioral Sciences.
-Her clinical interests include early mental health screening and intervention, infant, child and adolescent mental health promotion, and the integration of mental health into primary care.
-Dr. Jordan has a particular interest in the access to psychiatric mental health care for the underserved and specifically, adolescent mental health.
+Her clinical interests include early mental health screening and intervention, mental health promotion, and the integration of mental health into primary care.
+Dr. Jordan has a particular interest in the access to psychiatric mental health care for the underserved and specifically, access for children and adolescents.

 Jordan,D. (2020).It’s like heaven: Stories from camp.
 University of Georgia Press

 Cherven, B., Jordan, D., Hale, S., Wetzel, M., Travers, C., Smith, K. (2019).
 Nurse-Patient Connectedness and Nurses’ Professional Quality of Life: Experiences Volunteering at a Pediatric Oncology Camp.
 Journal of Pediatric Oncology Nursing

 Grabbe, L., Higgins, M., Jordan, D., Noxsel, L. (2019).The Community Resiliency Model: A pilot of an interoception intervention to increase the emotional self-regulation of women in drug treatment.
 International Journal of Mental Health and Addiction.